✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Before calling Claude, add a Set node to build the complete context object that includes workflow purpose and recovery options.

 This context tells Claude not just what failed, but what the workflow was trying to accomplish and what tools are available for recovery.
 The more specific your expected_schema and workflow_purpose, the better Claude's recommendations will be.
+Include the error context, workflow purpose description, expected data schema, available recovery options array, and retry count from previous attempts.

 Wiring Claude as Your Recovery Agent: API Integration and Prompt Design #